-BADERC has established a relationship with the Broad Institute of Harvard and MIT, aiming to facilitate and support BADERC investigators whose projects would benefit from collaboration with the unusual platform capabilities at the Broad Institute.
+The BADERC has established a relationship with the Broad Institute of Harvard and MIT, aiming to facilitate and support BADERC investigators whose projects would benefit from collaboration with the unusual technological capabilities at the Broad Institute.
 The relationship includes facilitating interactions between BADERC investigators and Platform leadership, and modest amounts of funding for approved projects.

-Broad has a number of scientific “Platforms”: professionally managed organizations whose mission is to develop and manage capabilities outside the scope of individual laboratories.
+Broad has a number of scientific “Platforms” or technology areas: professionally managed organizations whose mission is to develop and manage capabilities outside the scope of individual laboratories.
 Platforms have expertise in high throughput laboratory technologies, application development, process optimization, project management, bioinformatics and software engineering.
-Broad platforms are financially self-supporting (other than when starting up), and thus recover costs through user fees.
+Broad Institute platforms are financially self-supporting (other than when starting up), and thus recover costs through user fees.

 The platforms include Data Sciences, Genetic Perturbation, Genomics, Imaging, Metabolite Profiling and Proteomics.
 Additional information about each platform is available here: https://www.broadinstitute.org/technology-areas

 Due to limited bandwidth, capacity and funding, in many cases Broad platforms are forced to prioritize among potential projects.
 To facilitate collaboration with the diabetes research community, BADERC has met with leaders of particular platforms and set aside a modest amount of funding to support the work required by the platform, equivalent to one Pilot & Feasibility proposal per year (which can be extended to a second year of funding, contingent on satisfactory progress).